 We used stream analytics and an SQL database using advanced logic to aggregate data.
 Stored Procedures and many views were included to retrieve the most recent data points for a particular device.
 However, this became problematic in terms of performance and cost generation when the number of devices exceeded several hundred thousand.

-After the introduction of Time Series Insights, we have reduced the number of services because Stream Analytics was no longer required to preprocess this data.
+After the introduction of Time Series Insights, we have reduced the number of services because we no longer required Stream Analytics to preprocess this data.
 We’ve also replaced the storage and database procedures with ready-made mechanisms implemented in the Azure TSI.

 The first figure below shows which Azure services were used before the introduction of TSI, and what the architecture of the solution looked like.